bobbobson21/publicAI/README.md

  - InfoAdded --give it two files one a list of questions and two a place to put the result and it will use the first file to scrape awnser off the internet and once it is done it will all be formatted to infomation pal can understand and then put into the results file also this is the only thing to use c#
  - WordExtractor --extracts words from pal info files (this is useful for the spellchecker)
- - SpellingEnhancement generates most of the possible missspellings for a list of words and then outputs the results to a file as pal spellchecking data which makes AIs better at understanding english
+ - SpellingEnhancement --generates most of the possible missspellings for a list of words and then outputs the results to a file as pal spellchecking data which makes AIs better at understanding english
- - SynonymsGrouping give it a list of synonyms and it will output a synonyms file in pal data and it can also modify infomodel file data to use those synonyms which makes AIs seem more dynamic in there responces
+ - SynonymsGrouping --give it a list of synonyms and it will output a synonyms file in pal data and it can also modify infomodel file data to use those synonyms which makes AIs seem more dynamic in there responces
+ - SynonymsListCreator --converts a list of words to a list of Synonyms (SYNONYM LISTS MADE WITH THIS SHOULD BE CHECKED OVER BY A HUMAN FOR SYNONYMS THAT DONBT WORK IN EVERY SECNARIO AS THE GROUPING TOOL WORKS REGUARDLESS OF CONTEXT)

 Also you should open the source code of the tools to get a better uderstanding of what its for and what files it should be used with and changeing thoese file should you need to.